-Directive 2012/18/EU of the European Parliament and of the Council of 4 July 2012 on the control of majoraccident hazards involving dangerous substances, amending and subsequently repealing Council Directive 96/82/EU (hereafter referred to as the Seveso III Directive) is also relevant to this assessment.
+Directive 2012/18/EU of the European Parliament and of the Council of 4 July 2012 on the control of majoraccident hazards involving dangerous substances, amending and subsequently repealing Council Directive 96/82/EU (hereafter referred to as the Seveso III Directive) is considered in this assessment.
 S.I.
-No. 209/2015 - Chemical Act (Control of Major Accident Hazards Involving Dangerous Substances) Regulations 2015 (hereafter referred to as the COMAH Regulations) transposed the Seveso III Directive into Irish law.
+No. 209/2015 -Chemical Act (Control of Major Accident Hazards Involving Dangerous Substances) Regulations 2015 (hereafter referred to as the COMAH Regulations) transposed the Seveso III Directive into Irish law.
 The Seveso III Directive and the COMAH Regulations outline the legal obligations for operators of industrial establishments where dangerous substances are stored.
 These establishments are referred to as Seveso sites and are classified as Upper Tier or Lower Tier establishments.
 As per Regulation 25 of the COMAH Regulations, Upper Tier establishments are required to submit information regarding their operations to the Health and Safety Authority (HSA).
 Each Seveso site has a consultation zone which is the 'area liable to be affected by a major accident' at the site (Department of the Environment, Community and Local Government (DECLG 2015)).
 Therefore, if a development falls within the specified consultation zone of a Seveso site, the HSA must be consulted.
-The Proposed Scheme does not fall within the consultation zone for any Seveso sites (please refer to Appendix A20.1 Seveso Sites in Volume 4 of this EIAR for further details).
+The Proposed Scheme does not fall within the consultation zone for any Seveso sites (please refer to Appendix A20.1 (Seveso Sites) in Volume 4 of this EIAR for further details), however a review of the potential for impacts on emergency response accesses to Seveso sites from their respective nearest hospital and fire stations was also undertaken.

-This Chapter of the EIAR identifies how risks of accidents and / or disasters relevant to the Proposed Scheme have been identified and how those risks have been managed.
+This Chapter of the EIAR identifies how risks of major accidents and / or disasters relevant to the Proposed Scheme have been identified and how those risks have been managed.
 This Chapter considers:

-• Major accidents and / or disasters that the Proposed Scheme may be vulnerable to;

-- Whether a major accident and / or disaster occurring could result in likely significant environmental impacts, and if so, what these would be; and - Existing and proposed mitigation measures to prevent or mitigate the likely significant adverse impacts of such events on the environment.
+- Major accidents and / or disasters that the Proposed Scheme may be vulnerable to; - Whether a major accident and / or disaster occurring could result in likely significant environmental impacts, and if so, what these would be; and - Existing and proposed mitigation measures to prevent or mitigate the likely significant adverse impacts of such events on the environment.